DylanLee91/DylanLee91.github.io/README.md

 ## Deployment
 The website is currently deployed on [Github pages](https://dylanlee91.github.io/) and the repository is publicly viewable on [Github](https://github.com/DylanLee91/DylanLee91.github.io)

+In order to do so, the development repository was simply renamed to the repository name compatible with github.io hosting.

+In development, changes were all made in a local repository using VSCode, and tested with a live server extension.
+A dev branch was used to practise strict seperation between deployed branches and dev branches.
+Given the lack of need for collaboration in the solo project, changes were not pushed to the remote repository frequently.
+Many test folders containing templates or test features were cleaned up before merge with the main branch.
+In the future, these test pages will be reintroduced on the dev branch and not merged during deployment.

 ## Credits
 ### Content